PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 module differentinstantiations;
 import declaration;

-alias Transformer!(string,double) StoD;
+alias StoD = Transformer!(string,double);
-alias Transformer!(double,string) DtoS;
+alias DtoS = Transformer!(double,string);
-alias Transformer!(string,int)    StoI;
+alias StoI = Transformer!(string,int);
 // Now we can use three different functions and three different classes.
 ```

-> **void.** Note that `void`{.d} is a D type and, as such, a possible template argument for a type parameter.
+> **void.** Note that `void`{.d} is a valid D type and, as such, a possible template argument for a type parameter.
 Take care: many templates make no sense when `void`{.d} is used as a type.
 In the following sections and in the appendix, you'll see ways to restrict arguments to only certain types.

 ## Template Building Blocks

 Up to now, templates may not seem that interesting to you, even with a simple declaration and instantiation syntax.
 But wait!
-D introduced a few nifty tricks that both simplify and greatly expand templates use.
+D introduced a few nifty tricks that both simplify and greatly expand template uses.
 This section will introduce you to your future best friends, the foundations on which your templates will be built.

 ### The Eponymous Trick